 - Lethargy--this is caused by a lack of energy (read: calories) needed to fuel mental and physical activities

-- Reduces Metabolic Rate--this is partly due to elevated cortisol, a stress hormone
+- Reduces metabolic rate (extended effect)--this is partly due to elevated cortisol, a stress hormone

 - increased metabolic rate